Quasibound states in the continuum in photonic-crystal-based optomechanical microcavities: Photonic-crystal membrane above a Bragg mirror

 \section{Photonic-crystal membrane above a Bragg mirror}

 We now proceed by implementing the perfect mirror in the model using a DBR.
 Here we have to remember from the previous analysis that the photonic-crystal membrane creates higher orders of diffraction inside the cavity.
-To avoid the $1^\mathrm{st}$ order to leak out into the high-index substrate---creating a radiative loss channel and destroying the BIC---we need a highly reflective mirror not only for the $0^\mathrm{th}$ but also for the $1^\mathrm{st}$ order of diffraction.
+To prevent the first order from leaking out into the high-index substrate---creating a radiative loss channel and destroying the BIC---we need a highly reflective mirror not only for the zeroth but also for the first order of diffraction.
 Therefore, the DBR should be specifically designed to reflect these two orders of diffraction, represented in Fig.~\ref{Diffraction_sq}.
 Here we focus on only the first two orders of diffraction.
 Even higher orders of diffraction may also propagate, but their influence is negligible as they carry less energy.

 This brings us to the system depicted in Fig.~\ref{syst}(b), a cavity consisting of a single photonic-crystal membrane above a DBR grown on a GaAs substrate.